kaylinpunotai/Heart-Disease-Classification/README.md

 Practicing classification with heart disease data.
 I compare logistic regression, SVM, decision tree, random forest, and naive bayesian models then determine the most reasonable model to predict heart disease in patients.

 # clean_data.py
-This script converts the CSV into a dataframe and cleans it up by throwing out entries with null values.
-Only 6 entries out of 303 (~2%) had missing values, so it was acceptable to throw them out.
+This script converts the CSV into a dataframe.
+There are methods to manipulate the dataframe, including throwing entries with missing values, replacing missing values with the column's mode, reducing the Sick classification to one value, and scaling features.

 # classification_comparison.ipynb
-This notebook compares the performances of 5 classification models.
+This notebook compares the performances of several classification models.
 Each model has tuned hyperparameters, if applicable.
 Uses KFold sampling with 5 splits.
 For now, the target was reduced to values 0 (Healthy) and 1 (Sick) rather than the expanded Sick classification.

+The results show that logistic regression, SVM, random forest, and GaussianNB performed about the same at an R^2 value of 0.83.
+I will use Logistic Regression for the rest of this dataset's analysis.

+# feature_comparison.ipynb
+This notebook inspects the importance of each feature in the model.
+I wanted to see if I could simplify the dataset by reducing dimensionality and possibly yield a better result.
+I continued using the reduced Sick values where the target was only binomial.

+I first used a Extra Trees classifier to get feature importances and sorted them.
+Then, I performed logistic regressions while increasing how many features are included in the model so that each iteration includes the ith most important features.

+The best score was about 0.85 when only 4, 8, or 9 features are included.
+This is only slightly better than including all features, so I'll just deem all features as important.
+Unfortunately, dimensionality reduction was not achieved.

 # Dataset Notes
 This dataset was obtained form UC Irvine's machine learning repository.